YazanTartir/lexical-database/docs/import.md

 For Al-Maany:

-Use this website for phrases and synonym-building.
+Use this website for phrases, synonym-building, and placement of case markers and verb vowels.

 For my vocabulary sets: